 History, politics, geological science, technological advances and economic realities, provide a factual backdrop for the novel’s fascinating characters — many based on oil legends like Columbus “Dad” Joiner, Tom Slick, Clint Murchison, Hugh Roy Cullen and H.L.
 Hunt.
 The central character, Jordan Phillips, represents an amalgam of these early wildcatters — a fraternity of quiet, calculated drillers, who sealed high-stakes deals with a handshake and struck dry holes with a gamblers’ countenance.

 Ames dedicates his book to “that generation of real oil wildcatters who, during one short era of our nation’s history, risked everything to join the drilling boom.
 Several made fortunes, but many wildcatters went broke trying.”
 What’s more, he contends “that the oil fields the wildcatters found made America the most prosperous nation in the history of mankind.”

-Gene Ames Jr., today a managing partner of Compadre Energy, Ltd., continues actively seeking to acquire oil and gas fields, with bypassed undeveloped reserve potential while never stopping the search for unexplored giant frontier oil and gas reserve drilling prospects.
+Gene Ames Jr., a managing partner of Compadre Energy, Ltd., continues seeking to acquire oil and gas fields, with bypassed undeveloped reserve potential while never stopping the search for unexplored giant frontier oil and gas reserve drilling prospects.

 Ames has served as chairman of the Independent Petroleum Association of America, where he received the Chief Roughneck Award in 1995, and the Texas Oil and Gas Association.
 He is on the board of directors and is a former chairman of the Southwest Research Institute in San Antonio.